SSK0908/SSK0908/README.md

 ## - 🤔 I currently know

-#### Half-baked Python, Matlab, Java and C, and a very useless language, Jack very well.
-I can also entertain high school kids with my Scratch and Scribble skills
+#### Python, Matlab, Java, Javascript and C, and a very useless language, Jack very well.
+I can also entertain high school kids with my Scratch and Scribble skills.
+I'm also proficient with ML and DL libraries like Scikit-Learn, Tensorflow, Stable Baselines3 and other basic python libraries like Numpy, Matplotlib and Seaborn.
+I'm also know web development libraries and tools like React and TailwindCSS

 ## - 🌱 I wish to learn

-#### Scikit-Learn, Tensorflow, Pytorch, Javascript and also Android Development
+#### Pytorch, GOlang, Kotlin, NLP and RL

-## - 😄 I'm looking for help with

-#### Pretty much everything tbh but hopefully in a few months I'll be capable of helping someone who will be in the same place as me right now

 ## - 👯 I’m looking to collaborate on